 Alcohol dehydrates the body – and that includes your body’s largest organ, the skin.
 Studies suggest that drinking in excess can also deprive the skin of vital vitamins and nutrients, such as vitamin A, which is essential for cell renewal and turnover.
 This can result in the skin having a dull, grey appearance.

 When your skin is dry, it is much more likely to wrinkle and make you look older than you are.
-Plus, alcohol increases your blood flow, which can cause blood vessels in the face to dilate and burst, leaving behind red spots.
+Plus, alcohol causes blood vessels to dilate which can often leave your skin red or blotchy.
 Staying hydrated means smooth, supple skin that makes you look bright, young and fresh.
 Much better!

-Plus, there are links between alcohol and seizures, gout, dementia, depression, high blood pressure, infectious diseases, nerve damage, liver disease… the list goes on!
-The simple act of reducing your alcohol intake may be one of the kindest things you can do for your body long term.
+There are also links between alcohol and cardiovascular disease, seizures, gout, dementia, depression, high blood pressure, infectious diseases, nerve damage, liver disease… the list goes on!
+The simple act of reducing your alcohol intake may be one of the kindest things you can do for your body in the long-term.

 Do you have friends you only spend time with when you’re drinking?
 Try spending some alcohol-free time together and you may be surprised by the more meaningful levels of interaction you can reach.
 Instead of meeting for a drink, why not organise a walk followed by a healthy breakfast, or perhaps a trip to the beach or a museum?
 Spending quiet and peaceful time with the people in your life can be a nice break if you’re used to shouting at each other over the noise of the pub.